ErenKyojin/polimi-ing-info/Geometria e algebra lineare/matrice.md

 \end{bmatrix} $$

 >[!oss]
->Grazie a questoossiamo riscrivere un sistema lineare in forma matriciale.
+>Grazie a questo possiamo riscrivere un sistema lineare in forma matriciale.
 Dato il sistema lineare
 >$$ \begin{cases}
 >a_{11}x_{1} + a_{12}x_{2} + \dots + a_{1n}x_{n} = b_{1} \\
 >a_{21}x_{1} + a_{22}x_{2} + \dots + a_{2n}x_{n} = b_{2} \\